 \section{Creating various accelerometer models}

-The core of the ACC model is the dynamics of the TM with mass $m$, with respect to the satellite of mass $M$, like the one represented in Fig. \ref{optical_ACC2}.
-The position and velocity vectors of the TM and satellite, as written in the inertial reference frame $I$ are $\vec{x}^I$, $\vec{\dot{x}}^I$, $\vec{X}^I$ and $\vec{\dot{X}}^I$.
+The core of the ACC model is the dynamics of the TM with mass $m$, (like the one represented in Fig.~\ref{optical_ACC2}) with respect to the satellite of mass $M$.
+The position and velocity vectors of the TM and satellite, as written in the inertial reference frame $I$, are $\vec{x}^I$, $\vec{\dot{x}}^I$, $\vec{X}^I$ and $\vec{\dot{X}}^I$.
 As previously mentioned, both the spacecraft and TM are affected by the gravitational acceleration $\vec{g}^I$.
-The spacecraft also is affected by a non-gravitational force $\vec{F}_\text{NG}^I$, which include atmospheric drag, solar and earth radiation pressure, and so on.
-In the case of drag-free missions the spacecraft is propelled by the force $\vec{F_\text{Thr}}^I$ of its thrusters.
-TM and spacecraft are coupled with a force $\vec{F_{C}}^I(\vec{X}^I,\vec{\dot{X}}^I,\vec{{x}^I},\vec{\dot{x}}^I)$.
-To keep the TM centered in its housing, it is actuated by a control force $\vec{F_\text{ctrl}}$ from electrodes fixed in regard to the satellite.
+The spacecraft is also affected by a non-gravitational force $\vec{F}_\text{NG}^I$, which includes atmospheric drag, solar and earth radiation pressure, etc. In the case of drag-free missions, the spacecraft is propelled by the force $\vec{F_\text{Thr}}^I$ of its thrusters.
+The TM and the spacecraft are coupled with a force $\vec{F_{C}}^I(\vec{X}^I,\vec{\dot{X}}^I,\vec{{x}^I},\vec{\dot{x}}^I)$.
+To keep the TM centered in its housing, it is actuated by a control force $\vec{F_\text{ctrl}}$ from electrodes, which are fixed with respect to the satellite.

 Gravimetry missions such as GRACE only employ a single ACC, gradiometry missions apply multiple ones.
 Therefore, the full generic equations of movement should include $n$ TMs.
-However, for a ll-sst mission with a single test mass nominally co-located in the satellite's CoM ($\vec{x}^I\approx\vec{X}^I$), the equations become (adapted from \citet[][]{Theil_S.}) \begin{linenomath} \end{linenomath}
+However, for a ll-SST mission with a single TM located in the satellite's CoM ($\vec{x}^I\approx\vec{X}^I$), the equations become (adapted from \citet[][]{Theil_S.}) \begin{linenomath} \end{linenomath}

 and \begin{linenomath} \end{linenomath}